Mookie Betts Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to rank 13th in baseball in home runs allowed (61 total, 1.1 per game).
+- Yankees pitchers combine to surrender 65 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- In his last time out on Saturday, the righty tossed 6 2/3 innings against the San Diego Padres, allowing one earned run while surrendering one hit.
+- The right-hander's last time out came on Sunday against the San Diego Padres, when he threw six innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.